-Blackbuck poaching case: Salman Khan convicted, other actors aquitted
+Blackbuck poaching case: Salman Khan convicted, sentenced to 5 years jail term

 Final arguments of the case were completed in the trial court on March 28, after which Chief Judicial Magistrate Dev Kumar Khatri had reserved the judgment.

-Saif Ali Khan stoked a controversy upon his arrival in Jodhpur when he reportedly spoke roughly to his driver and asked him to roll up the car's window-panes and reverse.
-"Quicky roll up the panes and reverse the car, or else I will hit you," he is reported to have said.
+Saif Ali Khan stoked a controversy upon his arrival in Jodhpur when he reportedly said to his driver and asked him to roll up the car's window-panes and reverse.
+"Quickly roll up the panes and reverse the car, or else I will hit you," he is reported to have said.

 Salman was convicted in one of the cases in 2006 and was sentenced to five years in jail.
 While the actor spent a week in jail, the sentence was suspended by the Rajasthan High Court.
 The actor was also booked under the Arms Act as the licence of the gun he allegedly used while hunting had expired.
 However, the charges were later dropped due to lack of evidence.